 - $10,000 if your LTV ratio is less than 90 percent

 Similar to the Homeownership Program down payment assistance, the Movin’ Up down payment assistance is a 15-year second loan, but designed to be paired with a Movin’ Up first mortgage.
 You can receive either:

-- $5,000 if your mortgage has an LTV equal to or greater than 90 percent
+- $5,000 if your mortgage has an LTV ratio equal to or greater than 90 percent

 Other first-time homebuyer loan programs

-While you’re considering your first-time homebuyer program options in West Virginia, be sure to explore national programs, including FHA, VA and USDA loans, that could also help advance your goal of homeownership.
+While you’re considering your first-time homebuyer program options in West Virginia, be sure to explore national programs, including FHA, VA and USDA loans.
 Check out Bankrate’s helpful guide to first-time homebuyer loans and programs to learn what you might qualify for.

 While the West Virginia Housing Development Fund does not make loans or financing decisions, the agency provides a list of participating mortgage lenders you can connect with for guidance.
 Regardless of which program you ultimately choose, remember that it’s important to compare mortgage rates and loan offers to make sure you’re getting the best terms for your situation.